Table Of Contents

 Why is Financial Management Important?

-Financial Management is important because it helps businesses plan, control, and use money properly.
+The significance of Financial Management lies in the fact that it helps businesses plan, control, and use money properly.
 Without it, even successful companies can lose money or fail.
 It makes sure a business has enough funds to work smoothly, invest wisely, and reach both short-term and long-term goals.

 1) Keeps the Business Running: Ensures there’s enough money to pay bills, salaries, and other expenses.